sparkslabs/pyxie/README.md

 ## Status

 For the impatient: this probably does **NOT** do what you want, **yet**.
-Check back in around 2-4 months time.
+Check back in a couple of months time.

 ## Description